 My curiosity started due to her shop which has been closed for a long time, I was told, but everything was there, as when she left.
 A short story of how we met can be found here.
 Once we met the shop became irrelevant but her story and her nature captured me.
 Even though our times together are limited, for different reasons, I am getting to know her story.
 Due to her age and some health events in her life she ceased to work in the same manner than when she was actively running her Atelier.
 Her curiosity makes her to explore forms that relate somehow to her existence in time.
 She started to make birds using clay, with a basic glazed.
 And somehow also took up painting, and working with a stones.
 All these art explorations have been encouraged at the art classes in her Alterheim (elderly house) where she resides. (this will continue).

 2020- after a long hiatus, family complications and now lockdown.
 I have not been able to visit her.
 I write to her and I hope she can read.
 I don’t have answer from her as life over the years became more difficult for her due to her dementia.
 I am hoping sometime soon add more to this story.
 Yet before that I will need to get an approval from her family.
 I have objects from her given to me which in time, will tell my brief encounter and what I learned.
 Through a collection of pieces of pottery that are unfinished.

-The idea of transit implies a sort of suspension, a moment that has been suspended in time yet with movement and not static.
-The idea of being in constant movement demands quick adaptation, increasing one capacity for being present, in time.hese works has been created without intention only with the idea of immersing in the moment.
-I have used Ika’s workshop which creates a different canvas to my palette.
+The idea of transit implies a sort of suspension, a moment that has been suspended in time yet, with movement and never static.
+The idea of being in constant movement demands quick adaptation, understanding and more than anything learning, together with an increasing capacity for being present, in the moment.
+Something very rare nowadays, because of our way of perceiving time and production.

 Das Wald y el objeto.